-Digitrip RMS can be supplied in various combinations of four independent, continuously adjustable, overcurrent protection functions:
+Digitrip RMS can be supplied in various combinations of four independent, overcurrent protection functions:

 - Long delay (L)

 - Instantaneous (I)

 - Short delay (S)

-- Ground (G)
+- · Ground (G)

-- Ground Alarm only (GA)
+- Ground Alarm only (A)

 Every Magnum DS trip unit comes standard with LSI characteristics.
 Optional ground (G) or ground alarm (GA) may also be provided.
 These trip units also provide the ability to defeat instantaneous protection.
-In addition, short delay protection may be set to the maximum instantaneous level, effectively disabling short delay protection if instantaneous protection is turned off.
+In addition, short delay protection may be set to the maximum instantaneous level, effectively disabling short delay protection.
 Under no condition is it possible to set the trip unit beyond the capabilities of the circuit breaker.